-The 5 Different Types of Range HoodsBy Hauslane ∙ 5 mins read
+What are the Main Types of Ranges?By Hauslane ∙ 5 mins read

 Looking for a new range hood?
 This appliance is critical to keeping your kitchen looking clean and smelling fresh.
 They provide critical ventilation and suction to remove harmful cooking odors.
 With so many different models on the market, it can be hard to know which one is the best fit for your needs.

 We’ve gathered a list of the most common types of range hoods below.
 You’ll find tips and advice for selecting the ideal model of kitchen range hood for your home.

 Have cabinets or storage above your stove?
 No need to give up your storage for ventilation.
 An under cabinet range hood is an excellent choice.
 This type of range hood has a smaller profile that allows it to fit right under the cabinet for easy installation.
 They’re typically sized 30 or 36 inches.